thecppzoo/thecppzoo.github.io/idioms/vtable-freeze.md

 4. Do not use pointer to member functions at runtime

+### Spectre and Meltdown attacks

+I am just getting acquainted with the details of Spectre and Meltdown, the attacks related to changing the machine state through speculative execution.

+Indirect jumps are another attack vector:

+Let us say we have two classes: "SystemObject" and "UserObject".
+Methods of "SystemObject" can access privileged memory, while "UserObject"'s can't.
+If we "train" the branch predictor we will act on a "UserObject" with user data, afterward we can call the polymorphic method with *system* or privileged data on a SystemObject, but the branch predictor will predict it is a "UserObject" which will speculatively execute the polymorphic version on "UserObject" which may cause side effects that are not completely reverted when the misprediction is detected.

+Reasoning from first principles indicates that **shortening the time frame between misprediction and its detection mitigates** the attack while **not incurring on performance penalties**, yet another reason for precomputing the targets, factoring out of loops their calculation.

 ## Freeze idiom

 The only solutions are those in which the targets can be converted to values efficiently handled by the language/compilers, that is, converted to function pointers.
 The only three things portably converted to function pointers are: *class* member functions, freestanding functions, and non-capturing lambdas.